 Our return voyage – Carcassone to Castelnaudary, we managed in one day, 24 locks and 30 kilometers, with our now well-orchestrated rhythm of locks.
 Our timing was good for the opening of most locks, and we traveled solo, as its mid-October and the end of the season the lock keeper told me.
-Summer time however is very busy, with boats in a queue for their turn, and several boats in the locks together.
+Summer however is very busy, with boats in a queue for their turn, and several boats in the locks together.

 There’s a sense of accomplishment, we completed our week with success (ie: no one fell in, no damage to boat).
 Our final day was leisure Sunday aboard the boat, walking Castelnaudary’s village to the bakery, to the cathedral and up the hill to the windmill – literally – a wonderful 17th century Moulin Cugarel, with splendid views of Black Mountain and the French countryside.
-We biked along the canal, then relaxed on our boat in the sun deck viewing the grand Pyrenées where we plan to ski in winter.
+We biked along the canal, then relaxed on our boat in the sun deck viewing the grand Pyrenées where we love to ski in winter.